bree-z/openlab-help/basics/what-is-the-openlab.md

 ---

-The OpenLab is part of a five-year initiative at City Tech called “A Living Laboratory: Revitalizing General Education for a 21st-Century College of Technology,” funded by the U. S. Department of Education, under its Strengthening Hispanic-Serving Institutions (HSI) Title V Program.
+The OpenLab was part of a five-year initiative at City Tech called “A Living Laboratory: Revitalizing General Education for a 21st-Century College of Technology,” funded by the U. S. Department of Education, under its Strengthening Hispanic-Serving Institutions (HSI) Title V Program.
 Learn more about the “Living Lab.”

+test change